cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 function UnbondMaturePackets() {
   // check if the provider channel is set if providerChannel != "" {
-    foreach (packet, unbondingTime) in unbondingPackets.SortedByUnbondingTime() {
+    foreach (id, ts) in maturingVSCs.SortedByMaturityTime() {
-      if currentTimestamp() >= unbondingTime {
+      if currentTimestamp() < ts {
-        // send acknowledgement to the provider chain channelKeeper.WriteAcknowledgement(providerChannel, packet, VSCPacketSuccess)

-        // remove entry from the list
-        unbondingPackets.Remove(packet, unbondingTime)
-      }
-      else {
         // stop loop
         break
       }

+      // create VSCMaturedPacketData
+      packetData = VSCMaturedPacketData{id: id}

+      // create packet and send it using the interface exposed by ICS-4 packet = Packet{data: packetData, destChannel: providerChannel}
+      channelKeeper.SendPacket(packet)

+      // remove entry from the list
+      maturingVSCs.Remove(id, ts)
     }
   }
 }